onbiron/AllJoyn/README.md

 ```
 ##Content
 * [AllJoyn Android 16.04 libraries](./alljoyn/v16.04/android/)
-This directory contains debug build AllJoyn 16.04 jar and so libs for Android development.
-The source code are also included to provide easy debugging on AllJoyn enabled Android Apps.
+This directory contains debug build of the AllJoyn 16.04 jar and so libs for Android development.
+The source codes are also included to provide easy debugging on AllJoyn enabled Android Apps.

 * AllJoyn Dashboard-16.04 APK
 This is the modified version of the AllJoyn open source Dashboard Application.
-Dashboard-16.04 APK supports [Alljoyn Security 2.0](https://allseenalliance.org/framework/documentation/learn/core/security2_0) authentication with ECDHE.
+The modified Dashboard-16.04 APK supports [Alljoyn Security 2.0](https://allseenalliance.org/framework/documentation/learn/core/security2_0) authentication with ECDHE.